Supporting Careers Education in Greater Lincolnshire and Rutland

 Statistics show that the more encounters a young person has with the world of work, the less likely they are to be NEET at 19 (not in education employment or training).
 Specifically, four or more meaningful encounters with an employer or workplace can significantly improve a young person's chance of realising their aspirations and making an informed choice about the future.
 Now, more than ever before, it is important to prepare young people for employment, both in terms of qualifications and transferable skills.

 The Greater Lincolnshire LEP links local businesses with local schools and colleges, to ensure that young people have a good understanding of their labour market and possible job opportunities following education.
 It also provides a pipeline of talent for employers to fill future roles and job vacancies.
+Employers, schools and colleges can get access to a dedicated Enterprise Coordintor in their local area.

 See More in this Section: